ClimateIQA: A New Dataset and Benchmark to Advance Vision-Language Models in Meteorology Anomalies Analysis: Evaluation

+\textbf{SPOT Across Varying Resolutions.\quad} Table \ref{tab:resolution_data} and Figures \ref{fig:spot_result} - \ref{fig:spot_result_lr} demonstrate the performance of SPOT across images with varying resolutions.
+As resolution decreases, we observe that the number of selected contours and representative points declines, and the Haversine Distance increases.
+When compared to the ground truth points, the representative points in lower resolution images exhibit minor deviations.
+This discrepancy arises because SPOT struggles to detect color variations in very small regions as resolution diminishes, leading to the omission of representative points in these areas.
+However, the results show that SPOT effectively identifies and outlines large areas affected by extreme weather.
+The distribution of representative points in these regions remains accurate despite the lower resolution.

-Table \ref{tab:sft} illustrates the outcomes of our experiments, highlighting that Climate-Zow models outperform all baseline models across various metrics.
+\textbf{Supervised Fine-tuning.\quad}Table \ref{tab:sft} illustrates the outcomes of our experiments, highlighting that Climate-Zoo models outperform all baseline models across various metrics.
 Specifically, for verification and enumeration questions, the baseline models were unable to provide answers, which is reflected in F1 scores of 0 and match scores of -1.
-In stark contrast, Climate-Zoo models demonstrated an impressive accuracy of around 90\% in pinpointing regions affected by extreme weather, with the highest element match score reaching -0.012, indicating minimal inaccuracies in the data provided.
-Nevertheless, Climate-Zoo models did yield slightly incomplete lists of affected areas.
+In stark contrast, Climate-Zoo models demonstrated an impressive accuracy of around 90\% in pinpointing regions with anomalies, with the highest element match score reaching -0.012, indicating minimal inaccuracies in the data provided.
+Nevertheless, Climate-Zoo models yield slightly incomplete lists of affected areas.

 In tasks like geo-indexing and description questions, where baseline models did manage to generate responses, they were often plagued by significant errors.
-On the other hand, Climate-Zoo models significantly outperformed these baseline counterparts by delivering more precise coordinates and more accurate, rich descriptions, achieving superior BLEU, ROUGE, and GPT-4 scores.
+On the other hand, Climate-Zoo models significantly outperformed these baseline counterparts by delivering more precise coordinates and more accurate, rich descriptions, achieving superior BLEU, ROUGE, and GPT-4o scores.

 While LoRA fine-tuning generally reduces the need for computational resources and, in specific cases like geo-indexing, even outperforms full parameter tuning, it doesn't universally enhance performance across all models.
 Notably, the Yi-VL-6B LoRA model falls short in handling description questions, underperforming both the fully fine-tuned models and the baseline.